NREL/nrelWattileExt/README.md

 ### Test Environment ###

-The `test/` subdirectory contains resources and instructions for setting up a SkySpark test environment for developing and testing functions and workflows related to **nrelWattileExt**.
+The `test/` subdirectory contains resources and instructions for setting up a minimal SkySpark test environment for developing and testing functions and workflows related to **nrelWattileExt**.

 License
 -------

-NREL internal use only
+NREL internal use only (but stay tuned!)